What are the different names of God?

-Question: What are the names for God?
-Where can I get the best information on the different titles?
+Question: What are the different and various names for God?
+Where is the best information on the large variety of titles he possesses?

-Answer: The word 'God' we used to refer to the creator and sustainer of all things is just a generic designation that means deity.
-It can refer to the REAL God or false gods.
-When Jesus was on the earth he warned his disciples, and us by extension, to be wary not to worship or follow the teachings of those who are imposters - who desire to be worshipped or believed as if they were God but in truth are LIARS.
+Answer: The word 'God' we use to refer to the Creator and Sustainer of all things is just one of several generic names that refer to deity.
+It can be used to refer to real or even false deities.
+When Jesus was on the earth, he warned his disciples and us by extension, to be wary not to worship or follow the teachings of those who are imposters.
+They desire to be worshipped or believed, as if they were God, but in truth are LIARS.

-The Bible does not, for the most part, give us personal names for God but rather offers terms that refer to his function or are one of his many titles.
-Even the unpronounceable YHVH (also known as the tetragrammaton - the four Hebrew consonants that make up his name) translate as 'the Eternal One who preserves' as Frank T. Seekins shows us in his little booklet Hebrew Word Pictures published in 1996.
+The Bible, for the most part, does not offer us personal references for our Creator but rather offers terms that refer to his function or are one of his many titles.
+Even the unpronounceable YHVH (also known as the Tetragrammaton, the four Hebrew consonants that make up YHVH) translate as 'the Eternal One who preserves' as Frank T. Seekins shows us in his little booklet Hebrew Word Pictures published in 1996.
 A variation of this title is 'I AM.'
-The vast majority of humans names do not relate to any title, skill or power a person may posses.
-In all liklihood, if God does have a personal name, it will not be revealed to us until after we are resurrected from the dead.
+The vast majority of human designations do not relate to any title, skill or power a person may possess.
+In all likelihood, if God does have a personal way of referring to himself, He will not reveal it until after we are resurrected from the dead.

-Remembering that Jesus the Christ or Messiah of the New Testament is the same being as YHVH or JHVH of the Old Testament who created Adam and Eve and spoke to Abram and Sarai and their family etc. we know this is the only God with whom humans have become acquainted since Creation.
+Remembering that Jesus the Christ or Messiah of the New Testament is the same being as YHVH or JHVH of the Old Testament who created Adam and Eve and spoke to Abram and Sarah and their family, we know this is the only God with whom humans have become acquainted since Creation.
 Until Jesus came, no one knew the Father.
 References to him are oblique in the Old Testament as the 'Ancient of Days' or even YHVH as well.